Quasi-isometric rigidity of three manifold groups: Topology and geometry of three-manifolds

 \subsubsection{Kleinian groups}

 A {\it Kleinian group} $K$ is a discrete subgroup of $\PP SL_2(\C)$ ---the group of orientation preserving isometries of the $3$-dimensional hyperbolic space $\HH^3$.
-An orientable compact $3$-manifold $M$ is {\it hyperbolizable} if its interior is homeomorphic to the quotient $\HH^3/K$ where $K$ is a torsion free Kleinian group.
+An orientable compact three-manifold $M$ is {\it hyperbolizable} if its interior is homeomorphic to the quotient $\HH^3/K$ where $K$ is a torsion free Kleinian group.
 Such a manifold $M$ is irreducible and atoroidal and we say that $M$ is {\it uniformized} by $K$.
 Note that $K$ is isomorphic to the fundamental group of $M$, and that it is necessarily word hyperbolic if it contains no subgroup isomorphic to $\Z\oplus\Z$, see Section \ref{sec:wordhyperbolic}.
-On the other hand, the tameness theorem \cite{agol:tameness,calegary:gabai} asserts that, when $K$ is a finitely generated torsion free Kleinian group, $\HH^3/K$ is homeomorphic to the interior of a compact $3$-manifold $M_K$ (with fundamental group isomorphic to $K$) that we call the {\em Kleinian manifold of $K$}.
+On the other hand, the tameness theorem \cite{agol:tameness,calegary:gabai} asserts that, when $K$ is a finitely generated torsion free Kleinian group, $\HH^3/K$ is homeomorphic to the interior of a compact three-manifold $M_K$ (with fundamental group isomorphic to $K$) that we call the {\em Kleinian manifold of $K$}.

 As Poincar\'e observed, we may identify the Riemann sphere with the boundary at infinity of $\HH^3$ \cite{poincare:memoire:kleineen}.
 Then $K$ acts on the Riemann sphere $\cbar$ via M\"obius transformations.
-The latter action is usually not properly discontinuous: there is a canonical and invariant partition where $\Omega_K$ denotes the {\it ordinary set}, which is the largest open set of $\cbar$ on which $K$ acts properly discontinuously, and where $\La_K$ denotes the {\it limit set}, which is the minimal $K$-invariant compact subset of $\cbar$ (when $K$ is infinite).
+The latter action is usually not properly discontinuous: there is a canonical and invariant partition where $\Omega_K$ denotes the {\it domain of discontinuity}, also called {\it ordinary set}, which is the largest open set of $\cbar$ on which $K$ acts properly discontinuously, and where $\La_K$ denotes the {\it limit set}, which is the set of accumulation points in $\cbar$ of an (any) orbit $Kp\subset\HH^3$.
+When $\La_K$ has at least three points, implying that it is infinite (we say that $K$ is {\it non-elementary}), it is also the minimal non-empty $K$-invariant compact subset of $\cbar$.
 The construction of the Kleinian manifold $M_K$ induces an embedding $(\HH^3\cup \Omega_K)/K\hookrightarrow M_K$ whose image is the complement of a subsurface of $\partial M_K$.